10+ amazing grading apps that help teachers save time

 How to grade objectively?

-Apart from these amazing and helpful apps, grades have to be justified.
-These apps are useless in speaking exercises or large essays.
+Apart from these amazing and helpful teacher tools, grades have to be justified.
+These time-saving apps are useless in speaking exercises or large essays.
 Anyone can grade, that is true, but some teachers still doubt their objectivity and what they exactly just graded.
 Did I grade the right curriculum objectives and what does that grade mean?

-In that case it’s best to use rubrics assessment tools.
+In that case it’s best to use rubric-based assessments.

 What is a rubric?